 Sewer Main Repair Cost Guide

 A sewer main is the large pipe that carries waste water from your home to the city sewer system.
-If you notice a muddy area in your yard, a line of extraordinarily green growth above the location of the pipe, or if the sewer backs up into your home, these are signs of the need for sewer main repair.
+If you notice a muddy area in your yard, a line of extraordinarily green growth above the location of the pipe, or if the sewer backs up into your home, you may need a sewer main repair.
 Before you call in a plumber for this costly job, there are a few things you'll need to know.

 National Repair a Sewer Main Costs